Commutant lifting, interpolation, and perturbations on the polydisc: Introduction

 where $\vp \in H^\infty(\D)$ is an inner function (that is, $|\vp| =1$ on $\T$ a.e.) and $\clq = (\vp H^2(\T))^\perp$.
 Moreover, we employ all the standard one variable types of machinery like the Beurling theorem, inner-outer factorizations \cite{Beurling, Gar}, etc. On the one hand, this is to be expected given that Sarason uses similar tools for his lifting theorem.
 This, on the other hand, explains both the challenges associated with the commutant lifting theorem and the potential for extensions of relevant function theoretic results on the polydisc.

 Here are some additional facts and thoughts regarding the commutant lifting and interpolation problems, as well as the context of our approach.
 In 1968, Sz.-Nagy and Foia\c{s} \cite{NF 68} generalized the Sarason lifting theorem to vector-valued Hardy spaces.
 In subsequent papers, many researchers presented a variety of alternative proofs of independent interest (cf. \cite{Arocena, DMP, Sarason 1}).
 However, the dilation theory (pioneered by Halmos \cite{Halmos} and advanced by Sz.-Nagy \cite{Nagy}) is the primary technique employed in all of these papers which is powerful enough to negate the heavy use of function theoretic tools.
 For different versions of the commutant lifting theorem and its applications, we refer to Bercovici, Foia\c{s} and Tannenbaum \cite{BFT}, and the monographs by Nikolski \cite{Nik book 1}, Sz.-Nagy and Foia\c{s} \cite{NF Book}, and Foia\c{s} and Frazho \cite{FF} (also see Nikolski and Volberg \cite{NV} and Seip \cite{KS}).
+We refer to \cite{JKM} for an interpolation theorem in the context of a family of positive semi-definite kernels defined on a set.

 In several variables, the earlier approach to the lifting theorem also appears to be dilation theoretic or under the assumption of von Neumann inequality, where dilation theory and von Neumann inequality for commuting contractions are complex subjects in and of themselves.